 More importantly, I think it’s important to recognise that the problem with Singapore’s media is well above individual writers.
 We have a systemic, institutional problem.
 Singapore’s media is like a state organ.
 Its raison d’etre is to convey the government’s view to the people.

 It was never designed to a) question the government; b) disagree with the government; c) convey the people’s view to the government; d) think creatively about challenges facing Singapore. (unless a-d are somehow pre-sanctioned by the government)

 This institutional structure is the cause for the other symptoms, like pro-government bias.
 Individual writers are simply products of this system.
-Therefore, I will not reveal individual writer’s names.
+Therefore, I will not reveal individual writer’s names (if I can avoid it).
 This is not about them; just the system they work in.

 In my opinion, this media model has served us well through our formative years.
 Now that Singapore is trying to develop its knowledge economy, however, this model is terribly outdated.
 Anyway, I will save my humble media suggestions for another post.